assafmendelson/DataSourceV2/src/main/scala/com/example/sources/readers/internal/row/README.md

 Internal Row data source reading example
 ========================================

-As mentioned in the [trivial example](../../internal/row/reader/README.md) data source, Each row much be converted to InternalRow.
+As mentioned in the [trivial source example](../../trivial/README.md) data source, Each row much be converted to InternalRow.
 This example explores this further.

+The implementation of this source is very similar to the [trivial source example](../../trivial/README.md).
+The main differences are in the addition  of [InternalRowDataSourceReader](./InternalRowDataSourceReader.scala) object which contains a complex schema (containing several different data types) and with the way [InternalRowDataSourcePartitionReader](./InternalRowDataSourcePartitionReader.scala) is implemented to support this.

-[This source](../DefaultSource.scala) is similar to the [trivial example](../../internal/row/reader/README.md) with the difference that a complex scehma with the types described below is used.
-Each row contains a different method of generating the InternalRow to provide a more comprehensive example.
+The implementation contains 4 rows where each row contains a different method of generating the InternalRow to provide a more comprehensive example.

-There are two ways to create an InternalRow: By using InternalRows constructors using Spark's internal representation or by using an encoder
+There are two main ways to create an InternalRow: By using InternalRow's constructors (which use Spark's internal object representation) or by using an encoder

-## Using Spark's internal representation
+## Using Spark's internal object representation

 The simplest way to create an internal row object is by using the InternalRow constructor (apply or fromSeq):